noplacenoaddress/RNMnetwork/Part 1 - The north Italy crew, the Illuminati digital mafia/13 - the north Italian crew.md

 Kisses, Ricky.

-PS: for an investigation this girl in radio frequency affirm that she was involved in the Liberia attack.
+PS: for an investigation this girl in radio frequency affirm that she was involved in the **Liberia attack** [[9]](https://www.welivesecurity.com/2016/11/04/colossal-ddos-attack-liberia-wipes-majority-country-offline/).

 ### Batman